GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 Initial steps:

-* The SL notifies [#login-situation](https://gsa-tts.slack.com/messages/login-situation/) that an incident has been declared using @here to ensure everyone is aware
+* The SL notifies [#login-situation](https://gsa-tts.slack.com/messages/login-situation/) that an incident has been declared
 * Responders assemble in the War Room ((See the Topic in #login-situation channel for the link)
+* SL requests more responders if needed:
+  * During business hours:
+    * Call in on-call members using the @login-appdev-oncall and @login-devops-oncall handles in Slack
+    * Use @here in #login-situation if still understaffed
+  * After hours:
+    * Slack or OpsGenie used to alert additional responders (See [Emergency Contacts](https://github.com/18F/identity-devops/wiki/On-Call-Guide-Quick-Reference#emergency-contacts) if needed)
 * Roles are assigned when possible as responders join the incident:
   * **Situation Lead (SL)**: - Responsible for ensuring all following steps are completed
   * **Technical Lead (TL)**: Leads technical investigation and mitigation